rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

    <li>hamradio-net and other experimental network resilience projects.</li>
       <ul>
          <li>Deploy a version of p2p networking on ham radio so even in the case of ocean fiber optic cable failure the network will not become partitioned.</li>
-         <li>Any other project that can increase the resilience of the rnt network even in the event of major global internet disruptions (satellites, mesh networks, etc)</li>
+         <li>Any other project that can increase the resilience of the rey network even in the event of major global internet disruptions (satellites, mesh networks, etc)</li>
       </ul>
   </ul>
 </ExpandableCard>

 <ExpandableCard
-contentPreview="Analyze and visualize data to help us better understand rnt staking. " title="Data analysis and visualisation">
+contentPreview="Analyze and visualize data to help us better understand rey staking. " title="Data analysis and visualisation">

    <p>For example:</p>